abeluya/Redirects/README.md

 ![Urls copied](public/urlsCopied.png)

 ## Starting to test
 * Once you added the URLs, you can change the configurations on the right side of the application.
-For **staging** test, make sure both the IP and URL on the _ _ìEnvironment Configurationî_ _ box are according to the ones provided by Akamai.
+For **staging** test, make sure both the IP and URL on the _ _‚ÄúEnvironment Configuration‚Äù_ _ box are according to the ones provided by Akamai.

-**IMPORTANT:** If you leave the **_ _ìLive Testî_ _** check unchecked, the system will write in the hosts file using the information provided in the _ _ìEnvironment Configurationî_ _ box.
+**IMPORTANT:** If you leave the **_ _‚ÄúLive Test‚Äù_ _** check unchecked, the system will write in the hosts file using the information provided in the _ _‚ÄúEnvironment Configuration‚Äù_ _ box.
 So, it is very important to make sure the data on these fields are ok, otherwise the test will fail.

-On the other hand, the **_ _ìShow Browserî_ _** check let you choose if you want to watch the browser running during the test or not.
+On the other hand, the **_ _‚ÄúShow Browser‚Äù_ _** check let you choose if you want to watch the browser running during the test or not.
 This option is **unmarked  by default.**

 ![Config Panel](public/configuration.png)

-* Next step is to choose the proper response code you want to test in the _ _ìResponseî_ _ box:
+* Next step is to choose the proper response code you want to test in the _ _‚ÄúResponse‚Äù_ _ box:

 ![Response code selector](public/response.png)

-* When the configuration is done, you can start testing by clicking on the **_ _ìStartî_ _** button.
+* When the configuration is done, you can start testing by clicking on the **_ _‚ÄúStart‚Äù_ _** button.
 A modal window will open while the tests is running:

 ![Progress Bar](public/progressGood.png)